Skip to content

 Hormonal fluctuations are believed to be the main cause of premenstrual syndrome (PMS) due to the changes that occur in sex hormone levels throughout the menstrual cycle.

 Additionally, complex interactions between hormones can influence neurotransmission, the inflammatory response, and other physiological processes that contribute to PMS symptoms.
-Hormones can also impact emotional well-being, by influencing serotonin, a neurotransmitter associated with mood regulation.
+Hormones can also impact emotional well-being by influencing serotonin, a neurotransmitter associated with mood regulation.

-It is important to note that not all women experience the same symptoms equally intensely, and the severity of symptoms can vary from cycle to cycle.
+It's important to note that not all women experience the same symptoms equally intensely, and the severity of symptoms can vary from cycle to cycle.
 The exact mechanisms underlying PMS are not fully understood, but hormonal fluctuations play a central role in this complex process.

 If your PMS is too uncomfortable and prevents you from living a “normal” life, consider getting help from a healthcare professional!